Normal Recovery after Breast Surgery – What to expect and watch out for

 Don’t get back on the horse too soon after your breast augmentation surgery.
 Be sure to ask your Surgeon when it’s appropriate for you to get back into your favourite exercises, fitness classes and sporting competitions.
 Plus, follow your Surgeon’s post-op care instructions exactly to help you get through your recovery period with the best chance for a great outcome and minimal complications.

-Reading and asking questions helps you recognise what’s likely to be a normal recovery response – and what’s not.
+Reading and asking questions helps you know what’s likely to be a normal recovery response – and what’s not.

 - Remember, identifying a potential concern or surgery complication EARLY is crucial to successful treatment – so read all you can in advance.